kubedb/docs/docs/guides/solr/autoscaler/storage/combined.md

 standard-static        driver.standard.io      Delete          Immediate              true                   7d21h
 ```

 We can see from the output the `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We can use it.
-You can install standard from [here](https://standard.io/docs/1.7.2/deploy/install/install-with-kubectl/)

 Now, we are going to deploy a `Solr` combined cluster using a supported version by the `KubeDB` operator.
 Then we are going to apply `SolrAutoscaler` to set up autoscaling.

 #### Deploy Solr Combined Cluster